-If the breeder of the puppy you intend to buy has not tested her bitch and/or has not ensured that the stud dog was tested, you need to walk away.
+If the breeder of the puppy you intend to buy has not tested her female dog and/or has not ensured that the stud dog was tested – walk away!

 What does the hip score mean?

-Each dog that is to be hip scored, has its hips x-rayed under sedation or general anaesthetic.
-These x-rays are then sent off to a team of expert vets, who examine the hip joints and ‘score’ them according to a number of criteria.
+Each dog that is to be hip scored, has its hips x-rayed.
+This must be done under sedation or a general anaesthetic.
+This is why scoring is not recommended if you just want to screen whether your dog might develop hip problems in the future.
+The x-rays are then sent off to a team of expert vets.
+They examine the hip joints and ‘score’ them according to a number of criteria.

-The scores for each criteria are added together to make a total score for each hip.
-These two hip scores are usually written down like this 5/6 or this 5:6 In this case the score tells you that the dog has one hip with a score of 5 and the other hip has a score of 6, an overall total hip score of 11.
+The scores for each hip are usually written down as 5/6 or 5:6 .
+In this case the score tells you that the dog has one hip with a score of 5 and the other hip has a score of 6.
+The overall total hip score would be 11.

 Why does hip scoring matter?